nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_search.md

 ### **`_id`**

-The `_id` search parameter refers to the logical ID of the `DocumentReference` resource and can be used when the search context specifies the `DocumentReference` resource type.
+The `_id` search parameter refers to the logical ID of the `DocumentReference` resource.

 Functionally this search is the equivalent to a simple pointer read operation.